 2. Launch the app, and then grant root access.

-4. By default, the app displays Dashboard screen.
-This option shows information such as device information, CPU information and Kernel information.
+This option shows information such as device information, CPU information and Kernel information of your mobile device.

 5. Menu > Main Tweaks

 Boost Now: This option cleans RAM memory by dropping inodes, dentries and page caches.
 Click on it.

 Kill Media Server: This option stops the media server process to reduce overheating, thus increasing performance and battery life.
 Click on it.

 Boost Scheduler: Schedule when boost should automatically clean your device RAM.
 Select from predefined time range from 10 minutes to 24 hours.